-\item \textbf{Viscous Dissipation is Paramount in High-Viscosity Drops:} In the high-viscosity regime, internal viscous dissipation becomes the primary barrier to fragmentation, overriding the modal resonance effects seen in water drops.
+\item \textbf{Viscous dissipation is paramount in high-viscosity drops:} For drops with relatively high-viscosity, internal viscous dissipation becomes the primary damping mechanism, suppressing the internal oscillatory flow and overriding the modal resonance effects seen in the water-air system.
 Higher modes ($n=3,4$) involve complex internal flow structures (e.g., competing lobes) that generate high shear rates and thus result in excessive viscous dissipation.
-This increased energy loss is only overcome for equally large aerodynamic and coupling advantages, the only such case being \cid{HA20} case.
-While the aerodynamic shapes experience lower drag, they fundamentally lack the necessary aerodynamic power input to offset the increased viscous losses and thus show visibly less deformation.
+This increased energy loss is only overcome for equally large aerodynamic and coupling advantages, the only such case being the \cid{HA20} case.
+The aerodynamic shapes experience lower drag, and they fundamentally lack the necessary aerodynamic power input to offset the increased viscous losses, and thus show visibly less deformation.

-\item \textbf{Shear-Driven Deformation in Liquid-Liquid Systems:} Liquid-liquid systems are characterized by low density ratios, and thus dropthe drop accelerates rapidly, and the flow remains attached fro a larger proportion of the fragmentation process.
-In this regime, shear stresses on the upstream face drive the deformation, favouring the formation of a "forward-facing pancake."
-Initial modes that kinematically support this specific shape (like the $(3,0)$ mode) capture massive amounts of oscillatory energy.
-However, because the drop accelerates so fast, the relative velocity decays quickly.
-This creates a small time window of efficient power input.
-Drops that cannot capture energy early enough or those that transition out of a favourable state too quickly fail to fragment.
+\item \textbf{Shear-Driven deformation in liquid-liquid systems:} Liquid-liquid systems are characterized by low density ratios, and thus the drop accelerates rapidly, and the flow remains attached for a larger proportion of the deformation process.
+In these cases, shear stresses on the upstream face drive the deformation.
+This favour the formation of a ``forward-facing pancake".
+Initial modes that kinematically support this specific shape (like the $(3,0)$ mode), capture massive amounts of oscillatory energy.
+Due to acceleration of the drop at a rapid rate, the relative velocity decays quickly.
+This creates a small time-window of efficient power input.
+Drops that cannot capture energy early enough or those that transition out of a favourable state too quickly show less deformation.

-\item \textbf{Energy Partitioning as the Threshold:} Across all systems, the total energy supplied to the drop is often comparable.
-The determining factor for breakup is the efficiency of energy partitioning.
-Successful fragmentation occurs only when the drop channels a high fraction of the external work into oscillatory kinetic energy ($\Kosc$).
-Cases that fail to fragment typically "waste" the energy by converting it into bulk translation ($\Kcm$) or losing it to viscous dissipation ($\Emu$). \end{itemize}
+\item \textbf{Energy partitioning at the threshold:} Across all systems, the total energy supplied to the drop is often comparable.
+The determining factor for the deformation outcome is the efficiency of energy partitioning.
+Larger deformation, and ultimately fragmentation, occurs only when the drop channels a large fraction of the external work into oscillatory kinetic energy ($\Kosc$).
+Cases that show limited deformation typically ``waste" the energy by converting it into bulk translation ($\Kcm$) or losing it to viscous dissipation ($\Emu$). \end{itemize}

 In summary, the initial Rayleigh mode acts as a dynamic initial condition that sets the trajectory of the drop through the energy landscape.
 Predicting secondary fragmentation requires accounting for this initial phase, as it can shift the outcome from catastrophic breakup to stability.